 Materials used to filter the water are called filter media.
 Usually, the aquarium filter includes the media cartridges with the package.
 However, some of the brands also offer the freedom to select filter media according to your demand.
 This option is likable to many aquarists.

 A flow rate three or four times higher than your fish tank volume is better to buy.
 If you have a 20-gallon tank, you should buy a filter of capacity 60 to 80 gallons per hour.
-Too high flow rate might cause discomfort for your fish and if it’s too low, that will be insufficient to clean the water.
+Too high a flow rate might cause discomfort for your fish, and if it’s too low, that will be insufficient to clean the water.

 Proper maintenance is necessary for keeping your aquarium filter noise-free.
 If you do not like a resonant filter, search for a filter, which is well known for low noise levels.